martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 can force the client choose between an insecure handshake and not communicating at all.

+## New Attack

+[TODO: An attacker could easily craft a Client Initial designed to fail, spoofing the target IP.
+This will trigger a VN packet, which means that no one will detect subsequent VN injections.]

+## Intermediaries

+Intermediaries that rely on the contents of the Client Hello (e.g., a load balancer that routes between servers with the same IP address based on the SNI field in the Client Hello) MUST have access to the ECHConfig and the corresponding Private Keys, as described in Section 3.1 of {{ECHO}}, to function properly.

+Note that in the event of multiple mistrustful entities behind the same such router, sharing the context between entities would increase the likelihood of leakage of the private key to outside observers.
+Furthermore, assigning each entity its own config ID will reveal the target of each client Initial in cleartext.
+Therefore, there is no alternative but for the load balancer to trial decrypt with each entity's ECHConfig to obtain the correct routing.

+[TODO: If they all fail, then what?
+What VN do we send?
+It's not clear how the client can recover the ECHConfig from the public_name.]

 ## Initial Packet Injection

 QUIC version 1 handshakes are vulnerable to DoS from observers for the short